Apple Music vs YouTube Music

 Apple Music

-Apple's subscription-based music streaming service with lossless audio, spatial audio with Dolby Atmos, and deep integration with Apple devices and Siri voice control.
+Apple's premium music streaming service with lossless audio, spatial audio with Dolby Atmos, and deep integration across Apple devices and services.

 Library Size